lowresource-lang-eval/lowresource-lang-eval.github.io/content/shared_tasks/asr2021_en.md

 ### Input data

+Datasets are available at the [Datasets](content/data/index_data_asr.html) page.

-Files having the following structure:
+There are files having the following structure:
 * recording id
 * text transcription / spelling
 * language code according to [Ethnologue](https://www.ethnologue.com/browse/codes) with slight modifications used in [Lingvodoc](http://lingvodoc.ispras.ru):